-The following summary shows the main differences concerning the consolidation perimeter and the different consolidation methods applied, between the Consolidatable Group of ICO Credit Institutions for which the information is presented in this report, and the ICO Group of Credit Institutions as defined in accordance with the third paragraph of Rule 3 of Banco de España Circular 4/2004 of 22 December.
+The following summary shows the main differences concerning the consolidation perimeter and the different consolidation methods applied, between the Consolidated Group of ICO Credit Institutions, the information for which is contained in this report, and the ICO Group of Credit Institutions as defined in accordance with the third paragraph of Rule 3 of Banco de España Circular 4/2004, of 22 December.

-In preparing the consolidated financial statements of the ICO Group of Credit Institutions, all subsidiaries are consolidated using the full consolidation method, since they meet the requirements for being considered as consolidatable in view of their activity.
+In preparing the consolidated annual accounts of the ICO Group of Credit Institutions, all subsidiaries are consolidated using the full consolidation method, since they satisfy the requirements for being regarded as consolidated in view of their activity.
 Consequently, there are no differences in the consolidation perimeter for the purposes of the application of the solvency requirements.

-For the purposes of the preparation of the consolidated financial statements of the ICO Group of Credit Institutions, holdings in financial institutions that do not meet the requirements for being considered as subsidiaries, jointly controlled or associates are considered financial instruments and are measured as per the criteria established in Rule 22 of Banco de España Circular 4/2004 of 22 December.
+For the purposes of the preparation of the consolidated annual accounts of the ICO Group of Credit Institutions, holdings in financial institutions that do not satisfy the requirements for being considered subsidiaries, jointly controlled entities or associates are regarded as financial instruments and are accounted for as per the criteria established in Rule 22 of Banco de España Circular 4/2004, of 22 December.

-However, for the purposes of the application of the solvency requirements, financial institutions that do not qualify as subsidiaries, jointly controlled or associates in accordance with the provisions of Rule 46 of Banco de España Circular 4/2004 of 22 December, in which ICO owns or controls at least 20% of the capital or voting rights, are valued using the equity method for the purposes of drawing up the financial statements of the Consolidatable Group.
+However, for the purposes of the application of the solvency requirements, financial institutions that have not been classified as subsidiaries, jointly controlled entities or associates in accordance with the provisions of Rule 46 of Banco de España Circular 4/2004, of 22 December, in which ICO owns or controls at least 20% of the capital or voting rights, are valued using the equity method for the purposes of preparing the information for the Consolidated Group.

-In accordance with the aforementioned criteria, detailed below are the Consolidatable Group's subsidiaries as at 31 December 2015 to which the full consolidation method has been applied for the purposes of drawing up the consolidated financial statements:
+In accordance with the above-mentioned criteria, detailed below are the Consolidated Group's subsidiaries as at 31 December 2016, to which the full consolidation method has been applied for the purposes of preparing the relevant consolidated information:

-ENTITY: AXIS PARTICIPACIONES EMPRESARIALES, S.G.E.I.C.
+ENTITY: AXIS PARTICIPACIONES EMPRESARIALES, S.G.E.I.C, S.A S.M.E.

-Appendix I to the consolidated financial statements provides significant information on the associates included in the Group.
+Appendix I to the consolidated annual accounts provides relevant information on the associates included in the Group.